enonic/old-xp-doc/doc/appendix/changes/index.rst

 Insert from context menu
 ------------------------

-Using the page editor and context menus - users can now insert new components directly from this menu.
+When using the page editor, users can now insert new components directly from context menus.
 New components will be placed below the selected component.
-If a region is selected the component will be placed on top of the region.
+If a region is selected, the component will be placed on top of the region.

 .. image:: images/insert-context-menu.png